jkurthoconnor/language-specific-problems/exercises/js_functions.md

 Output:
   undefined

 Explanation:
   `undefined` is the value of a declared variable that has not been explicitly assigned a value.
-In this code, the variable declaration is hoisted to the top but the assignment remains after the logging.
+In this code, the variable declaration is hoisted to the top but the assignment remains and is executed in its original location, i.e. after the logging.
 So `undefined` is logged to the console.

 ## Problem 10